jrmoserbaltimore/bevy-bloxelplugin/README.md

 Objects can be taken off the grid and moved in the physical world, then placed back onto the grid when they settle.

+### Subgrid

+Grids can be created such that they are then movable as game objects.
+This for example allows the building of vehicles or the movement of a complex object to a location on the grid, where it can then be placed by moving those objects into the main world grid.

+More generally, the "world grid" is just a subgrid treated as such, and grids can be merged into other grids, while areas of grids can be split off into separate subgrids.

 ## Manage blocks

 Managing blocks on the world grid has performance implications.
 A face of